 1925 – 1929

-After being renamed Warner Brothers Productions, the firm undertook the first redesign of its identity.
-It was during this period that the famous shield appeared, which has never disappeared from the emblem.
-He received the nickname, Brain Shield.
+After being renamed Warner Brothers Productions, the firm undertook its first identity redesign.
+The famous shield appeared during this period and has never disappeared from the emblem.
+He received the nickname Brain Shield.
 The upper area of the interior space consisted of an image of the house in which the film studio was located.
-The building was painted in monochrome with thin black lines on a white background.
+The building was painted monochrome with thin black lines on a white background.
 Below is the abbreviation for the name “WB” with pointed ends.
-Between the letters, there was a small strip that resembled a miniature rectangle.
+Between the letters was a small strip resembling a miniature rectangle.

 1929 – 1937

-In 1929, the logo was introduced, where the abbreviated company name occupied the entire space of the shield, which received a double edging.
-The reason for the update of the emblem was another renaming of the studio – this time at Warner Bros.
+In 1929, the logo was introduced, with the abbreviated company name occupying the entire shield space, which received a double edging.
+The reason for the update of the emblem was another studio renaming —this time at Warner Bros.
 Pictures Inc. The text was high above the shield and had an arched shape.
-The words “WARNER BROS.
-PICTURES “were written in capital letters, and” Inc.” – lowercase.
+“WARNER BROS.
+PICTURES “were written in capital letters, and” Inc.”—lowercase.

 1934 – 1937